-I was lucky enough to be able to visit the Old earlier this year in February.
-This article is my story of the day there.
+I was lucky enough to be able to visit the Old earlier this year and this is my story of the day there.
 The St. Andrews’ Old Course is truly a special course unlike any other in the world – let me take you through the journey of what makes it so unique.

 The Progressive Old Course That Never Gets Old